PlutoCoders/PortfolioHub/README.md

 - npm start (to start the application)
 - ctrl click the local host link such as: "http://localhost:3000"
 - your default app will be running in the browser
+- When its time to deplot, look up netlify.
+- Make an account and sign up/in with github for a streamlined process.
+Then deploy from the project repo.

+### Credits
+- I'd like to thank our tutor Rakib (strawhat) for being the best tutor ever!
+Thanks so much for helping us navigate and survive this course!
+- I did this with my brother, who is also always helping with everything he can.
+Thank bro!
+- Special thanks to material from the course
+- Special thanks to ai assistance and stackOverflow when at hurdles!